gixxerblade/VetsWhoCode/githubNotes.md

 4. LOCAL:  `git clone <link to repository>`
 5. LOCAL:  create new branch:  `git checkout -b <local-branch-name>`
 6. LOCAL:  edit/create/delete the file(s), etc
-7. LOCAL:  add the changes:  git add .
+7. LOCAL:  add the changes:  `git add .`
+8. LOCAL:  `git commit -m " <message here>"`
-8. LOCAL:  `git push origin <local-branch-name>`
+9. LOCAL:  `git push origin <local-branch-name>`
-9. REMOTE: go to github, to the repository, and then to  your branch. on your branch, click the green button that says "Compare and pull request"
+10. REMOTE: go to github, to the repository, and then to  your branch. on your branch, click the green button that says "Compare and pull request"
-10. REMOTE: when someone approves the changes, they will merge it to the master.
+11. REMOTE: when someone approves the changes, they will merge it to the master.